13Frame34/13Frame34/README.md

-- 👋 Hi, I’m @frameNah
+- 👋 Hi, I’m @13Frame34
-- 👀 I’m interested in Games and Software development
+- 👀 I’m interested in Games and Desktop apps development
 - 🌱 I’m currently learning C# and C++
-- 💞️ I’m looking to collaborate on nothing!
-- 📫 How to reach me framenah@icloud.com
+- 📫 How to reach me 13Frame34@gmail.com

 <!---
 frameNah/frameNah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.